jpochyla/psst/README.md

     - [ ] Paging or virtualized lists for albums and tracks
     - [ ] Grid for albums and artists
     - [ ] Robust active/inactive menu visualization
-    - [ ] Save last route and the last playback state
+    - [ ] Save last route, volume, playback state

 ##### Development